Geogi/CriojoSC/README.md

 ------------------
 Do the first two steps above then `$ mvn site`.
 The API will be located at `target/site/scaladocs/index.html`.

+The [Specs2](http://etorreborre.github.com/specs2/) specification can be generated with `$ mvn verify`.
+It will be located at `target/specs2-reports`.

 Using
 -----
 It's really unstable and partially unimplemented, so writing a tutorial at this point isn't sensible.